 - What medications do you take for them?

-If your doctor thinks that swelling elsewhere in your body might be DLBCL, he'll do a biopsy of that area, too, and check it under a microscope to look for sick cells.
-He could also do tests on the samples, such as one that looks for special markers on B-cells.
+If your doctor thinks that swelling elsewhere in your body might be DLBCL, they'll do a biopsy of that area, too, and check it under a microscope to look for sick cells.
+They could also do tests on the samples, such as one that looks for special markers on B-cells.

 When the biopsy shows that you have DLBCL, more tests can find out what parts of your body the disease has affected.
 These tests help the doctor figure out the stage of the cancer and how far it has spread.
 They can also help guide your treatment and check how well it's working.